Improved results on the nonlinear feedback stabilization of a rotating body-beam system: Exponential stability of a subsystem

 where

 Here $H_{1}$ is a strictly decreasing and convex function on $(0,1]$, with $\displaystyle\lim_{t\rightarrow0}H_{1}(t)= +\infty$. \end{theo}

 Hereby, the remaining task is to provide a proof of the above theorem.
 To fulfill this objective, we shall establish several lemmas.
-First, recall that the energy associated to the system (\ref{(1V)}) is defined by
+Note that in view of a standard density argument together with the contraction of the semigroup, it suffices to prove Theorem \ref{Theop} for a strong solution stemmed from a regular initial data in the domain ${{\mathcal D} (A)}$.

-We have \begin{lemma} Let $y$ be a solution of the system (\ref{(1V)}).
+First, we have \begin{lemma} Let $y$ be a solution of the system (\ref{(1V)}).
 Then, the functional $E$ satisfies